NoroffFEU/development-platforms/src/content/docs/databases/SQLite/SQLite-case-study.md

 - Lack of free technical support.
 - Lack of native Unicode support.

+## Performance Considerations

+While SQLite is renowned for its speed and efficiency, understanding its performance characteristics is crucial for developers to make informed decisions about when and how to use it.
+This section delves into performance considerations, highlighting scenarios where SQLite excels and identifying situations where alternative database solutions might be more appropriate.

+### When SQLite Shines

+- **Read-Intensive Applications:** SQLite performs exceptionally well in scenarios where the application primarily reads data.
+Its architecture allows for fast data retrieval, making it ideal for read-heavy applications such as content delivery systems and local caches.

+- **Embedded Applications and Devices:** Due to its lightweight nature, SQLite is perfectly suited for embedded systems and devices with limited resources, such as IoT devices, smartphones, and portable electronics.

+- **Desktop and Mobile Applications:** SQLite's serverless architecture and ease of setup make it a great choice for standalone desktop and mobile applications that require a local database without the overhead of running a separate database server.

+- **Prototyping and Testing:** The simplicity of SQLite makes it an excellent tool for prototyping applications and testing database schemas and queries due to its ease of deployment and configuration.

+### Choosing the Right Tool for the Job

+Deciding whether SQLite is the right choice for your application involves weighing its benefits against its limitations.
+For small to medium-sized applications with moderate concurrency and write-load, SQLite offers an excellent balance of simplicity, efficiency, and ease of use.
+However, for applications with high concurrency demands, large-scale data storage needs, or complex transactions, exploring alternative database solutions is advisable.

+By carefully considering the specific requirements of your application and understanding SQLite's performance characteristics, you can make an informed decision that ensures the scalability, reliability, and efficiency of your project.

 ## How to Get Started with SQLite

 There are two ways to start working with the system: